 1.When you start your application you will need to select the Registration type.
 Most applicants will only need to select ‘Teacher Registration’. – The other options are or include ‘Early Childhood Teacher Registration’ , in Australia to teach in these setting you need to be qualified and experienced with ages 0-6.

-2.Using an outdated police check or using a vulnerable sector check – You will need to have a valid RCMP Fingerprint check from the last 6 months.
+2.Using an outdated police check or using a vulnerable sector check – If you are currently residing in Canada you will need to provide a valid RCMP Fingerprint check that was issued within seven days of when you submit your application to VIT.
 A vulnerable sector check is not valid in this application.
+If you formerly resided in Canada it will need to cover the entire period you lived there.

 3.Not getting your ‘verification of identity document’ certified correctly, or at all! – VIT are very strict on ensuring that this document has been certified correctly.
 You can follow Canadian guidelines on who is eligible to certify a document.